Steps to Painting Cement Block Walls

 Priming and Sealing the Cement Block Wall

-Now that you have cleaned the wall and repaired it, you can proceed to priming the surface.
+Now that you have cleaned the wall and repaired it, you can proceed to prime the surface.
 Primers function as fillers for pores and also neutralize the high PH inherent in cement.
 A number of primers that can suit cement block walls are available, one of them being Acrylic Block Fill.
-You can also get primer with oil base formulas for use for oil painted surfaces.
+You can also get primer with oil base formulas for use for oil-painted surfaces.
 Primer coverage is 200 square feet per gallon on smooth walls and about half that on rough walls.

 Once the wall has been primed, you would need to seal and caulk any gaps that are more than a sixteenth of an inch.
 This will prevent water from entering through these cracks.
 An elastomeric or polyurethane compound can be used.
 They can be loaded in caulking guns and squeezed into the cracks.
 Wider cracks or expansion joints may need foam backer rods to support the caulk.
 You are quite likely to find cracks around windows and doors where you would need to be extra careful.